 The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also.
 (2 Tim.
 2:2)

 A few notes are in order:

-1. The reader will notice that in this devotional commentary we capitalize pronouns and other direct references to Deity, being consistent with the custom of the NASB.
+1. The reader will notice that in this devotional exposition series we capitalize pronouns and other direct references to Deity, being consistent with the pattern of the NASB, which is the version used.
 However, it should be noted that the original Greek in which the New Testament was written does not make this distinction.

 2. Why just five days per week?
-Our experience is that for most people routines of life revolve around a five day work week, so it is often easier to schedule devotional reading in that framework.
-This of course leaves the weekends free for alternate readings — which provides variety.
-We might suggestion on the weekends, the reader read one chapter of Proverbs and three chapters of Psalms each day.
-In this way, in one year the entire book of Proverbs will be read three times, and the book of Psams twice–with a few days to spare!
+Our experience is that for most people, routines of life revolve around a five-day work week, so it is often easier to schedule devotional readings in that framework.
+This, of course, leaves the weekends free for alternate readings—which provides variety.
+We might suggest on the weekends, the reader read one chapter of Proverbs and three chapters of Psalms each day.
+In this way, in one year the entire book of Proverbs will be read three times, and the book of Psalms twice—with a few days to spare!

-3. We suggest taking 15 minutes each workday morning: 1 minute to pray, asking the Lord to open your mind and heart to His voice.
-10 minutes for reading and musing on the meditation, 4 minutes for prayer based on devotional for the day.
+3. We suggest taking 15 minutes each workday morning: one minute to pray, asking the Lord to open your mind and heart to His voice; ten minutes for reading and musing on the meditation; and four minutes for prayer based on devotional for the day.
 The more specific you can be in your prayer, the better.
 Remember, the Lord wants to hear from you.
-Feel free, of course, keep a log of your prayer concerns, so that you can be consistent.
+Feel free, of course, keep a log of your prayer concerns so that you can be consistent.

-I pray the Lord will use these brief daily meditations to encourage you in your walk with the Lord.
+I pray the Lord will use these brief daily meditations to encourage you in your walk with Him.